TedHusted/awake/awake.md/awake.md

 	Titan: What about George Lucas or Steven Spielberg?

 	Idisi: Lucas and Spielberg did a lot to help the cause — but only by happy coincidence: They were not recruits.
-To be honest, Lee is on his own too.
+To be honest, Lee was on his own too.
 I was joking before.
 We plant seeds, but Terran fiction about aliens writes itself.

 	Titan: When you train the group on humor, may I attend?